Kimberly Reed: Golden Boy Makes Good

 Remember the hot captain of your high school football team — the class president and valedictorian voted most likely to succeed?
-If you grew up in Helena, Mont., he might be Kimberly Reed, a lesbian filmmaker now living in Brooklyn, N.Y.
+If you grew up in Helena, Mont., that might be Kimberly Reed, a lesbian filmmaker now living in Brooklyn.
 Born Paul McKerrow but no longer hiding behind the drag of helmets and cleats, Reed displays her true identity at her 20-year high school reunion in Prodigal Sons, which reconciles her male past with her female present.
-Reed’s documentary and directorial debut also explores her relationship with her younger gay brother, Todd, and a longtime rivalry with her adopted older brother, Marc, a brain injury survivor who — no joke — discovers he’s the grandson of Orson Welles and Rita Hayworth.
-An international film festival favorite opening in New York City on February 26 and in select cities throughout March, Prodigal Sons will air this summer on the Sundance Channel.
-Reed speaks to The Advocate about the politics of “passing” and why she’s no Chaz Bono.
+Reed’s documentary and directorial debut also explores her relationship with her younger gay brother and a longtime rivalry with her adopted older brother, a brain injury survivor who — no joke — discovers he’s the grandson of Orson Welles and Rita Hayworth.
+An international film festival favorite opening February 26 in New York City, Prodigal Sons will air this summer on the Sundance Channel.
+Reed explains the politics of “passing” and why she’s no Chaz Bono.

-The Advocate: Before we discuss your film, can we please talk about the fact that you recently appeared on The Oprah Winfrey Show, where you inspired Oprah to sing Beyoncé’s “If I Were a Boy” to your face?
+Advocate.com: Before we discuss your film, let’s talk about the fact that you recently appeared on The Oprah Winfrey Show, where Oprah sang Beyoncé’s “If I Were a Boy” to your face.

 Kimberly Reed: [Laughs] That was really weird.
 That was the only time I was afraid up there, because I was afraid she was going to ask me to sing.
 That whole experience was pretty intense — it was my first trip to Chicago — and it all happened very fast.
 I really think my mom stole the show; what she said was awesome.
 But this whole thing’s like a roller-coaster ride, so I’m just trying to hang on.